fdammeke/greenfield-workshop/README.md

 By now your stack should be deployed and ready to use.

-** There should be at least 2 minutes between creating the stack and this point in time **
+__There should be at least 2 minutes between creating the stack and this point in time

+4. Configure Wordpress.

+In the GUI navigate to __Orchestration - Stacks.

+Click on the link of your stack.

+Navigate to __Overview

+Look for the IP address next to __web_lbaas_ip

+Use your browser to surf to this IP address

+Enter name, user, password... to configure Wordpress.